Skip to main content

 Abstract

-The Urantia Book makes a falsifiable-looking geographic claim.
-It states that the first Garden of Eden stood on a long, narrow peninsula projecting westward from the eastern shore of the Mediterranean Sea, that the peninsula was connected to the mainland by a neck only twenty-seven miles wide, and that the entire landmass later sank beneath the sea over a span of several hundred years.
-If that is a real place and a real event, the floor of the far-eastern Mediterranean should bear the geological signature of a landmass that subsided, and the broader Mediterranean and Near Eastern memory should carry the trace of a lost garden civilization.
+The Urantia Book makes a geographic claim that looks falsifiable.
+It states that the first Garden of Eden stood on a long, narrow peninsula projecting westward from the eastern shore of the Mediterranean Sea, that the peninsula was connected to the mainland by a neck only twenty seven miles wide, and that the entire landmass later sank beneath the sea over a span of several hundred years.
+If that is a real place and a real event, the floor of the far eastern Mediterranean should bear the geological signature of a landmass that subsided, and the broader Mediterranean and Near Eastern memory should carry the trace of a lost garden civilization.

 This paper does four things.
 First, it states a methodology that keeps revealed text and human inference in separate columns, so that the argument never quietly converts a scripture into evidence or a sonar reading into doctrine.
-Second, it lays out the marine geology of the Levantine Basin and asks whether large-scale subsidence there is plausible on its own terms.
+Second, it lays out the marine geology of the Levantine Basin and asks whether subsidence on a large scale there is plausible on its own terms.
 Third, it engages mainstream Plato scholarship honestly, granting the academic reading of Atlantis as allegory before narrowing to a defensible claim.
 Fourth, it treats the Sarmast and Bates expeditions with full disclosure of their negative and ambiguous results.
 The conclusion is deliberately modest.
-The textual location claim is internally coherent and sits in a geologically permissive setting, but no instrument or core has yet confirmed a man-made structure on the basin floor, and honesty requires saying so plainly.
+The textual location claim is internally coherent and sits in a geologically permissive setting, but no instrument or core has yet confirmed an artificial structure on the basin floor, and honesty requires saying so plainly.

 A Note on Method